AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 ### 2.1 Utility Software
 - <ins> Browser</ins>: Brave or Edge or Firefox, Remember to change your sync settings to import your passwords, bookmarks...ect.
 - [browser_extensions.md](browser_extensions.md)
-- <ins> Agenda & Mail</ins>: Google agenda, Gmail, -> create an app shortcut with brave, it will act like an app in windows, and activate the notifications.
-Make BRave the default apps in windows for mailto and agenda then go to brave://settings/handlers and add gmail and agenda.
+- <ins> Agenda & Mail</ins>: Google Calendar, Gmail, -> create an app shortcut with brave & add them to the taskbar it will act like an app in windows, and activate the notifications.
+Make Brave the default apps in windows for mailto and agenda then go to brave://settings/handlers and add gmail and agenda.
-- <ins> Desktop notifications from gmail </ins>: [Link](https://chrome.google.com/webstore/detail/checker-plus-for-gmail/oeopbcgkkoapgobdbedcemjljbihmemj)
+- <ins> Desktop notifications from Gmail </ins>: [Link](https://chrome.google.com/webstore/detail/checker-plus-for-gmail/oeopbcgkkoapgobdbedcemjljbihmemj)
 - <ins> Desktop notifications from Google calendar</ins> : [Link](https://chrome.google.com/webstore/detail/checker-plus-for-google-c/hkhggnncdpfibdhinjiegagmopldibha)
 - <ins> Antivirus</ins>: Windows defender or Kaspersky Cloud free
 - <ins> Powershell 7</ins>: Install Powershell 7 [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7.3&viewFallbackFrom=powershell-7).
 Change the default terminal in Windows Terminal, and activate the "run always as administrator in the default profile"